rockstor/rockstor-doc/services.rst

 NTP
 ---

-NTP is a service to maintain system time in synchronization with Internet standard time server.
+NTP maintains system time in synchronization with Internet standard time server.
 This service must always be turned on.

 To configure NTP, you can specify the address of an Internet standard time